gvalenncia/cars-api/README.md

 ### Setting the database up

-Once you have postgres, please crate a database ana user as:
+Once you have postgres, please crate a database and an user as:

 ```
 $ sudo -u postgres psql;